powmedia/backbone-forms/README.md

     $('body').append(form.el);

-Once the user is done with the form, call commit() to apply the updated values to the model.
+Once the user is done with the form, call `form.commit()` to apply the updated values to the model.
 If there are validation errors they will be returned.
 See [validation](#validation) for more information.

     var errors = form.commit();

-To update a field after the form has been rendered, use `setValue`:
+To update a field after the form has been rendered, use `form.setValue`:

     model.bind('change:name', function(model, name) {
         form.setValue({ name: name });